 If we fail to qualify as a REIT in any taxable year, and we do not qualify for certain statutory relief provisions, we would be required to pay U.S. federal income tax on our taxable income at regular corporate rates, and distributions to our shareholders would not be deductible by us in determining our taxable income.
 In such a case, we might need to borrow money, sell assets, or reduce or even cease making distributions in order to pay our taxes.
 Our payment of income tax would reduce significantly the amount of cash available for distribution to our shareholders.
 Furthermore, if we fail to qualify or maintain our qualification as a REIT, we no longer would be required to distribute substantially all of our net taxable income to our shareholders.
 In addition, unless we were eligible for certain statutory relief provisions, we could not re-elect to qualify as a REIT until the fifth calendar year following the year in which we failed to qualify.
-In addition, if we are treated as a "successor" of iStar (within the meaning of Treasury Regulations Section 1.856-8(c)(2)) and iStar's REIT status were terminated or revoked, we would be prohibited from electing to be taxed as a REIT until the fifth calendar year in which iStar Inc.'s qualification was lost.
+In addition, if we are treated as a "successor" of iStar (within the meaning of Treasury Regulations Section 1.856-8(c)(2)) and iStar's REIT status were terminated or revoked, we would be prohibited from electing to be taxed as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year as a REIT until the fifth calendar year following the year in which we failed to qualify.
+In addition, if we are treated as a "successor" of iStar (within the meaning of Treasury Regulations Section 1.856-8(c)(2)) and iStar's REIT status were terminated or revoked, we would be prohibited from electing to be taxed as a REIT until the fifth calendar year following the year in which iStar Inc.'s qualification was lost.